vapor-ware/synse-docs/docs/sdk/tutorial.md

 $ GOOS=linux GOARCH=amd64 go build -o plugin
 ```

-Then, the Docker image can be build -- we'll tag the image as `vaporio/tutorial-plugin`.
+Then, the Docker image can be built -- we'll tag the image as `vaporio/tutorial-plugin`.

 ```
 docker build -t vaporio/tutorial-plugin .